swiss-lifestyle

 This not only comes from their love of design but their natural ability to organize it all too.
 As mentioned before, Swiss people love their rules, and what good are rules if they’re scattered around and incomprehensive?
 This is exactly when organizing gets all too important, and allows them to have a clear image of their ideas and what’s going on in their lives.

 From architecture to graphic design, the Swiss have a distinct way of going about it.
 They even had a movement in the ’50s called Swiss Design (which to this day is a widely used term in graphic design), with a style called International Typographic Style.
 This style stated that the designer’s subjectivity be left out of the picture and that would ultimately make the content a centerpiece.
-This minimalistic and modern approach continues to be cherished and applauded in today’s design world.
+This minimalistic and modern approach continues to be cherished and applauded in today’s design world, you can also make a unique photo calendar that embodies this clean and stylish aesthetic.

 With their history of design and love of organization, no wonder their lives aren’t hectic and every corner looks picturesque.